 For programme information, please contact Programme Leader for BHSc Pharmacy:

 Dr Sheba Rani Nakka David (firstname.lastname@example.org)

 - Academic Requirements

-- A minimum of 300 A-Level points (A=120, B=100 and C=80) for 3 A-Level passes in relevant science subjects.
-Chemistry is necessary with grade 'B' or above, and with other 2 science subjects from physics, mathematics or biology with minimum grade 'C' (other subject will be considered on a case by case basis) OR an International Baccalaureate minimum score of 32 points (including chemistry as a mandatory subject, and a minimum of 5, 5, 5 points in relevant subjects from physics, mathematics or biology at higher level; other subject will be considered on a case by case basis)
+- A minimum of 300 A-Level points (A=120, B=100 and C=80) for 3 A-Level passes in relevant science subjects, including minimum grade 'B' for Chemistry and minimum grade 'C' in at least two other science subjects (physics, mathematics or biology) OR an International Baccalaureate minimum score of 32 points (including chemistry as a mandatory subject, and a minimum of 5, 5, 5 points in relevant subjects from physics, mathematics or biology at higher level)

-- Have demonstrated proficiency in the English language to either a credit 6 in English language at GCE O-Level examination OR a grade 'C' in IGCSE English OR a TOEFL score of 550 OR an IELTS score of 6.0
+- Have demonstrated proficiency in the English language to either a credit C6 in English language at GCE O-Level examination OR a grade 'B' in IGCSE English OR an IELTS score of 6.5

 - Multiple Mini Interviews (MMI)

 - Students must have performed to a good standard in a multiple mini-interview (MMI) covering the pre-requisite pharmaceutical knowledge, attitudes, ethics and other critical skills needed for the Pharmacy programme.

 - Medical Fitness